3 Powerful Customer Research Questions for Better Blogging

-Let me share a hard lesson I learned about what happens if you don’t know your customer.
+Let me share a hard lesson I learned about what happens when you don’t know your customer.

 Avoid This Content Marketing Mistake

-Early in my career I took a job in industrial sales where learned how important it is to know your customer.
+Early in my career I took a job in industrial sales and learned how important it is to know your customer.
 My job was to pitch welding products to industrial companies.

 My employer taught me how I should a perform a weld cost analysis and use logic to make the sale.
 But the prospects I met with could care less.
 After several months of rejection I felt like giving up.